Nested cross validation explained

 Why bother to have a validation set?
 Why not just use the test set for the two tasks of hyperparameter tuning(model selection) and estimation at once?
 The problem is, if we use the test set multiple times for different trained models, during our selection of the optimal model, the test set actually “leaks” information, and thus unpure.
 When we later apply the model to real-world data, the model will probably have a larger error than on the test set.
 That being said, when using the test set for both model selection and estimation, it tends to overfit the test data, and the estimation leads to an optimistic bias.

-(A side note: if we match the test set in above to the test set of many benchmark datasets, we will find the machine learning community is actually overfitting the benchmark.
-Since now we are using the results on the benchmark test dataset to select the best model, we are again mixing the model selection and performance estimation together by using the two tasks on the same benchmark test set.)
+set of many benchmark datasets, we will find the machine learning community is actually overfitting the benchmark.
+Since now we are using the results on the benchmark test

 When doing one round CV to evaluate the performance of different models, and select the best model based on the CV results, it is similar to the above case of using test set both for model selection and estimation.
 Thus, when we want to perform model selection and generalization error estimation, we have to separate the two tasks by using two test set for each task.
 That’s why we have the validation and test set, and the same version in CV is called nested or two-round cross validation.